Genez-io/genezio-landing-page/deployment-platform/content/posts/upgrade_your_express_app_add_a_frontend_seamlessly_with_genezio.md

 ## Deploy your project

-To deploy the full-stack project to Genezio, simply push your changes to the GitHub repository:
+To deploy the full-stack project to DeployApps, simply push your changes to the GitHub repository:

 ```bash
 git add .
 git commit -m “Added frontend to my backend project”
 ```

-Genezio will automatically create a new deployment when you push the changes to the Github repository of the project.
-You can find the link to your deployed frontend in the {{< external-link link="https://app.genez.io/dashboard">}}Genezio Dashboard{{< /external-link >}} once the deployment is finished.
+DeployApps will automatically create a new deployment when you push the changes to the Github repository of the project.
+You can find the link to your deployed frontend in the {{< external-link link="https://app.genez.io/dashboard">}}DeployApps Dashboard{{< /external-link >}} once the deployment is finished.

 ## Next steps

 Now that your full-stack project is up and running, you can start building awesome features.
-Genezio also provides other useful services like user authentication, cron jobs, and database management, which you can integrate into your project seamlessly.
+DeployApps also provides other useful services like user authentication, cron jobs, and database management, which you can integrate into your project seamlessly.

 ## Conclusion

-By using Genezio Cloud, you’ve not only added a frontend to your Express.js app effortlessly, but you’ve also unlocked a serverless platform that scales with your needs.
-From seamless integration to automatic deployment, Genezio makes full-stack development faster and easier.
-So go ahead, push your code to the next level, and explore the endless possibilities with Genezio.
+By using DeployApps Cloud, you’ve not only added a frontend to your Express.js app effortlessly, but you’ve also unlocked a serverless platform that scales with your needs.
+From seamless integration to automatic deployment, DeployApps makes full-stack development faster and easier.
+So go ahead, push your code to the next level, and explore the endless possibilities with DeployApps.

 **Happy coding, and good luck with your future projects!**